 |A simple formula to find out how long a light will run off a particular

-battery is to take the batteries "amp-hour rating" and divide it by the average
+battery is to take the batteries "amp-hour rating" and divide it by the average load in

 |Notice: For best performance a Group 27, 115 amp hr.
 Deep Cycle battery or